hjhyu0081/osPCA/README.md

 ```

 ## osPCA package
-For an example to perform os-PCA, we analyze rice data which is the real data example for our paper.
+For an example to perform os-PCA, we analyze the rice data which is used in Section 4 real data example of our paper.
 If you want to download this rice data, put these code lines into your R console.
-Note that the first column is the name of each variable.
+Note that the first column of this data is the name of each variable.
 ```
 # install.packages("readr")
 library (readr)